+The resistance, power and duration shall be adjusted according to the electrochemistry and the size of the cell.

 Parameters to use with this test methodology for typical lithium-ion battery cells for electric vehicles are shown in Table 2 as a guideline.
 The power of the heater is dependent on cell chemistry, energy density and volume of the initiation cell.
 The maximum time allowed for the first thermal runaway event shall be agreed between the manufacturer and the Technical Service (see soak time in Table 2).

-Figure 1 Example of an Internal Heater Flat Spiral of Tungsten (in millimetres)
+Figure 1 Example of an internal heater flat spiral Internal Heater Flat Spiral of Tungsten (Dimensions in millimetres)